voucherifyio/voucherify-java-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-java-sdk.

 ## Changelog
+* 2018-10-17 - 6.0.6 - Added ApplicableTo object to response of redeem/validate methods for vouchers and promotions.
 * 2018-10-10 - 6.0.5 - Added ValidationRules in VoucherResponse object.
 * 2018-09-09 - 6.0.4 - Added filtering vouchers by customer.
 * 2018-05-21 - 6.0.3 - Added support for `price` when creating `Price` model.